hexedtech/codemp-nvim/README.md

 > This is the reference codemp neovim plugin maintained by [hexedtech](https://hexed.technology)

 ## usage

+> [!CAUTION]
+> codemp-nvim is not finished nor ready for early adopters, this is a demo

 to interact with this plugin use the `:MP` command

 | command | description |